Last Updated on by

 You can also pair Ring with Wemo so that you could turn the lights on or off while integrating Ring with Wink allows you to automate tasks such as turning on the porch light when Ring detects motion.

 Ring works even when you do not hardwire it to your existing doorbell.
 You get alerts on your smartphone when somebody presses the doorbell.
-If you want to make sure that you do not miss any visitor, you can opt to buy the Ring Chim for only $29.95 (check this listing).
+If you want to make sure that you do not miss any visitor, you can opt to buy the Ring Chim (check this listing).

 You can plug the Ring Chime into your power outlet and it sounds an alert when somebody presses on the doorbell.
 However, when you do hardwire your Ring to your existing doorbell, there is no way to shut it off.
 That means if you have a baby that just drifted off to sleep, then your doorbell might go off and disturb his or her sleep.